szogyenyid/szogyenyid.github.io/_posts/2021-07-11-Test-Diabetes.md

 ## Separate the dataset

 Will use 80% of the data for training, and 20% for testing.
-"Diabetes" ratio in the new sets remain the same as in the whole set.
+"Diabetes" ratio in the subsets remain the same as in the whole set.

 {% highlight r %}